 All Deerfield students must wear:

 Boys are required to wear neckties with a collared shirt, tucked in; golf shirts may not be worn with a tie.
 T-shirts and athletic tops may not serve as blouses.

 Bottom layers should be of a length that supports full and comfortable participation in all school-day activities.
 Leggings and tights may be worn as a bottom layer, if paired with shorts, skirts, or dresses.

 Clothing inconsistent with a formal academic atmosphere is not permitted: this includes blue denim pants, denim jackets of any color, sweatpants, yoga pants, crop tops, athletic attire, and hooded tops.

-Hats are not to be worn in academic buildings or in the Dining Hall at any time.
-Appropriate attire should be worn in the Dining Hall during walk-through meals.
+Hats are not to be worn in academic buildings or in the Dining Hall at any time, except as part of a student’s religious or cultural tradition.